saulpw/aipl/README.md

 ## simple website scraping

-- recursively apply `!extract-links` and `!fetch` to scrape an entire website
+- recursively apply `!extract-links` and `!fetch-url` to scrape an entire website
   - need operators to remove already-scraped urls and urls outside a particular domain/urlbase

 ## License